 Cauliflower “rice” is my newest healthy food obsession.
 It’s the darling of paleo, low-carb and gluten-free eaters–and for good reason.
-If you haven’t tried it or made it at home, now is the time–here are three ways to make it!
+If you haven’t tried it or made it at home, now is the time.
+In fact, here are three ways to make it!
 I’m betting that you’ll fall in love with this cauliflower rice salad so much that you’ll be buying a head of cauliflower every time you go to the store.

 Cauliflower is low-carb, full of nutrients – vitamins C, K, and B (folate, B6, B1, B3, pantothenic acid) – and high in fiber.
 Because of its high sulfur content, cauliflower is a powerful detoxifying food which can help prevent cancer while providing anti-inflammatory benefits.
 And, if that isn’t enough, cauliflower also provides many cardiovascular and digestive tract benefits.